Code-Institute-Submissions/queenisabaer-letter-match/README.md

 <summary> Instructions </summary>
 <br>

-The instructions modal opens, when you click the instructions button. <br>
+The instructions modal opens and closes, when you click the instructions button.
+You can also close the modal with the escape key or by clicking on the x on the right corner.<br>
 ![Footer mobile version](documentation/readme)<br>
 ![Footer desktop version](documentation/readme)<br>